 Then, put paint on the child’s foot and have him or her put their footprint on page.
 After the paint dries, let the child sign the page, write the date and deliver the picture to Mom.

 For this project, have the child create flower picture with their hand as the flower.

 First, paint the child's hand and fingers and then have them press their hand onto a piece of paper.
 Then, cut out a long, thin piece of brown paper for a stem.
 Cut out two pieces of green paper for the leaves.
 When the paint on the piece of paper is dry, glue the stem and leaves onto it.

 Have the child write their name at the bottom and put the date on it also.

 Make them keepsakes

 For any of these projects, you can add some longevity to the gift's shelf life by adding a frame.
 After all, Mom will want to look at these mementos when the kids are all grown up.

 Looking for more ideas?
-Check out the video below for another Mother's Day craft project:
+Check out the video below for other Mother's Day craft projects: